nismod/energy_demand/docs/documentation.md

 ## 11.Technologies

 Based on ECUK() different technologies are assigned to enduses.
-Efficiencies are
+Efficiencies are calculated based on....

-### 11.1 Residential sector

 <table align="center">
   <tr>